Information and guidance on which type of VISA will be required for the Summer School.

 What documents do I need to submit?

-More detailed information can be found at Warwick's Immigration Service website under the heading, "What documents do I need to apply for a Short-term Student visa?"
-We strongly recommend you read this page thoroughly before applying for your visa to eliminate any chance of visa refusal.
+We strongly recommend you read the above page thoroughly before applying for your visa to eliminate any chance of visa refusal.

-How long will it take for my visa invitation letter to arrive?
+How long will it take for my visa support letter to arrive?

-Depending on where you live, your visa letter can take up to 2 weeks to arrive.
-Letters are sent out via DHL recorded delivery.
+Depending on where you live, your visa letter can take up to three weeks to arrive.
+Letters are also sent out electronically for you to attach with your online application.

 What if my visa is refused?

 If your visa is refused, you should reapply making sure you acknowledge the given reasons for refusal to eliminate the chance of receiveing refusal on your second attempt.
-This must be done at least 6 weeks before the start of the programme (see terms and conditions).
+This must be done at least 6 weeks before the start of the programme.
 If you receive refusal after your second attempt, we will refund your tuition fees minus a £50 administration charge.

 If you receive a visa refusal you may wish to contact Warwick’s Immigration Service who can give you advice on how to proceed.